botlaram/developer/docs/linux.md

 ### Chmod

+`drwxrwxrwx > rwx abbrevates as Read, Write , Delete/Execute`

-Chmod is use for Modify permission of file/directory.
+ - Chmod is use for Modify permission of file/directory.
+   - syntax `chmod 777 "file-name/folder-name"`

-Chown is use for providing permissios or changing the ownership to other User
+ - Chown is use for providing permissions or changing the ownership to other User

-drwxrwxrwx > rwx abbrevates as Read, Write , Delete/Execute
+   - syntax to change Owner/User `chown "user-name" "file/folder-name"`
+   - to change Owner and Group `chown "user-name":"group-name" "file/folder-name"`

 It contains Owner, Group, Public